Attention Building Owners: The deadline of June 1, 2026 has passed. Contact us today for rush services!

 Chicago Energy Benchmarking & Data Verification FAQs

 Adopted by the City Council in 2013 and updated in 2017 to include the Chicago Energy Rating System, the ordinance increases transparency in the built environment.
 Buildings are rated zero-to-four stars based on performance.
-The 2025 relaunch involves a transition to a new support team and the BEAM knowledge base platform.
+The program is currently administered under a new support team.

 Under the ordinance, Data Verification is mandatory every three years.
 This is an audit cycle where energy data, floor area, and occupancy must be reviewed for accuracy.
-If 2025 is your scheduled year, simple data entry is not sufficient—you must complete the verification process to be compliant.
+If this is your scheduled verification year, simple data entry is not sufficient—you must complete the verification process to be compliant.

 Yes.
 The City requires a Licensed Professional Engineer (PE), Licensed Architect, or other authorized professional to review and sign off on your data.
 Self-certification by the building owner or property manager does not satisfy this legal requirement.
-Sheehan Engineering provides this professional licensure to ensure your submission is accepted.
+Sheehan Engineering is led by a licensed Professional Engineer in Illinois and provides the professional sign-off required for your submission to be accepted.

 Non-compliance occurs when a Covered Building fails to submit accurate energy data, misses the Data Verification deadline, or provides false information.
-Penalties include an initial fine followed by cumulative penalties of up to $25.00 per day.
+Penalties start at $100 for the initial violation, followed by cumulative fines of up to $25.00 per day until compliance is achieved.